 Steven Lee, Sonoma Ecology Center’s Senior Scientist and Project Lead with Morton’s Warm Springs Stewards at the picnic area, the site for ecological restoration.
 Photo credit: Sonoma Ecology Center/Environmental Science Associates.

-The first major project advancing Sonoma Ecology Center’s long-term plan to improve the health of Upper Sonoma Creek has broken ground at Morton’s Warm Springs in Kenwood.
+The first major project advancing Sonoma Ecology Center’s long-term plan to improve the health of Upper Sonoma Creek has broken ground at Morton’s Warm Springs in Glen Ellen.
 Restoration will run through late summer and will result in improved wildlife habitat, increased biodiversity, and better appreciation of the creek by Morton’s visitors.

 Historically, Upper Sonoma Creek, flowing from its headwaters at Sugarloaf Ridge State Park, through Kenwood to Glen Ellen, was a vibrant river corridor bordered by many seasonal and perennial wetlands and tributaries that supported significant runs of steelhead and Chinook salmon.
 In recent years, there have been only small runs of steelhead and occasional runs of Chinook salmon in these creeks.